Analysis of the interpolating currents of baryons: anomalous dimension: Conclusions

 In this work, we do not consider the interpolating current of $\Delta$, which has the quark content of $uuu$ and spin-3/2.
 We feel that the interpolating current of $\Delta$ written in terms of Dirac gamma matrices

 is cumbersome so that it is not easy to see clearly the completely symmetrical relation among these three $u$ quarks.
-It seems that the presription in \cite{Peskin:1979mn} is still a better choice.
+It seems that the presription in \cite{Peskin:1979mn} is still a better choice and the analysis of the $\Delta$ interpolating current will going on in the future studies.